 This program assumes substantial undergraduate preparation in the specific content area the person is seeking credentials.
 Any of the following undergraduate content area courses not taken prior to admission to the program are added to the candidate's minimum program completion hours.

 Master of Arts in Teaching - English (Grades 5-8)

+- English Composition

-- Adolescent Literature (one course) - World Literature (two courses)
+- World Literature (two courses)

+- American Literature